 - Provide a barrier to victims in the road with your car and that of any other person on the scene.
-Make sure that barrier vehicles also have on four-way flashers to warn any oncoming vehicles.
+Ensure barrier vehicles also have four-way flashers to warn any oncoming vehicles.

-Remain calm.
 It’s important to you and any victims that you remain calm.
 This will help you make informed and rational decisions to best deal with the accident.
-If you feel yourself panicking in any way, take a deep breath to refocus or delegate tasks to others at the scene.
+If you feel panic, take a deep breath to refocus or delegate tasks to others at the scene.

-- Avoid allowing any person panicking at the scene—be it a victim or bystander—to affect you.
-Staying calm and collected can prevent panic within the group as well as minimize any damage.
+- Avoid letting anyone panicking at the scene—a victim or bystander—affect you.
+Staying calm and collected can prevent group panic and minimize damage.

-- Notice things like how many cars are involved, how many victims there are if there is a fire, smell of gas, or smoke.
+- Notice how many cars are involved and how many victims there are if there is a fire, smell of gas, or smoke.
 You may also want to see if there are any downed live wires or broken glass.
 You might also want to see if there are any children and remove them to a safe location if they are not injured.

-- Give the operator information such as your location, the number of victims, and other details you noticed about the scene.
-Describe your specific location, including any landmarks, that can help responders find you.
-You’ll also want to tell the operator about any injuries that victims may have.
-Finally, let the dispatcher know if there are any traffic blockages that may hinder emergency services.
-Ask the person any questions you may have about securing the scene or administering first aid.
+- Give the operator information, such as your location, the number of victims, and other details you noticed about the scene.
+Describe your location, including landmarks that can help responders find you.
+You’ll also want to tell the operator about victims’ injuries.
+Finally, let the dispatcher know if any traffic blockages may hinder emergency services.
+Ask the person any questions about securing the scene or administering first aid.

 - Be sure to stay on the line with the operator for as long as possible.
-This is true even if you have to momentarily put down the phone to secure the scene or help the victim.
+This is true even if you must momentarily put down the phone to secure the scene or help the victim.

-Warn oncoming traffic.
-It’s important to let other drivers know that there is an accident that they need to avoid.
-Using flagmen, which are bystanders who warn traffic, or flares can alert oncoming traffic to slow down.
-In turn, this may alert other drivers that they need to stop and assist with the scene and any victims.
+It’s important to let other drivers know there is an accident they must avoid.
+Using flagmen, bystanders who warn traffic or flares can alert oncoming traffic to slow down.
+This may alert other drivers that they must stop and assist with the scene and any victims.

 - Ignite flares if you have them and you are alone at the accident scene.
 If you don’t, make sure your emergency flashers are working.
 Set the flares a few hundred feet on either side of the accident.
 Only ignite flashers if there is no fuel leaking anywhere.

 - Tell other bystanders to alert oncoming traffic to slow down and avoid the accident scene.
-Make sure any flagmen stay out of the traffic lanes so that they don’t get injured.
+Ensure flagmen stay out of the traffic lanes to avoid getting injured.
 You may want to provide flagmen with reflective vests if available.
 Vests are a part of most car safety kits.

 Providing Aid to Victims

-Check for danger.
-Before you can approach an accident victim, it’s important to make sure the scene is safe for you, too.
-Check to see if you see fuel flowing, fire, smoke, or exposed wires.
+Before approaching an accident victim, ensure the scene is safe for you, too.
+Check if you see fuel flowing, fire, smoke, or exposed wires.
 If this is the case, you may be better not providing aid and simply calling emergency services.

 - Turn off the ignition switch of any car involved in the accident if the scene is safe.
 This can further protect any victims and you.

-Ask the victim about assistance.
 If the accident victim is conscious, ask if the person wants assistance.
 This is an important step because not every accident victim may want help, even if it appears the person needs it.
-By not respecting a victim’s wishes, you could be subject to legal action under Good Samaritan laws.
+Under Good Samaritan laws, you could be subject to legal action for not respecting a victim’s wishes.

-- Ask the person “are you hurt and do you need assistance?”
+- Ask the person, “are you hurt, and do you need assistance?”
 If the person responds yes, then provide the best aid you can.
 If the person says no, do not approach or provide aid to the person for any reason.
-Wait for professional help to arrive and let these people take over from there.
+Wait for professional help and let these people take over from there.

 - Remember to approach victims with caution even if they ask for assistance.
 The person could panic and hurt you, or something you do, such as moving the victim when you shouldn’t hurt the victim even more.